Bespoke mechanic Yeet exclusive 9 min read

 Yeet originals catalogue context

-Coin Race is the flagship-unique title; the rest of the catalogue covers standard mechanics readers will recognise from any provably fair casino.
-The Yeet originals catalogue is smaller than the audit-set leaders (Stake, Shuffle, Roobet) but the inclusion of Coin Race gives it a differentiating feature that the others lack.
+Coin Race is the flagship-unique title; the rest of the catalogue covers standard mechanics readers will recognise from any HMAC-verifiable casino.
+The Yeet originals catalogue is smaller than the coverage leaders (Stake, Shuffle, Roobet) but the inclusion of Coin Race gives it a differentiating feature that the others lack.

 The "Fartcoin" question, briefly addressed